compulab-yokneam/Documentation/sr/Test the Linux installation.md

 Step|Requirements
 ---|---
 Installation | Works out of the box, but requires manual GRUB installation.
-Run time | Runs flawlessly.
+Run time | Runs w/out reboot.
+The Kernel does not have imx2_wdt compiled.

 * Failure description<br>
 Installer runs into the [efivarfs_set_variable: failed to open ...
 Read-only file system.](https://wiki.debian.org/UEFI#grub-install_unable_to_set_up_boot_variables).